-Natural dog allergy treats can be an easy and tasty way to help boost your dog's immune system and give them relief from food, environmental, and seasonal allergies.
+Natural dog allergy chews can be an easy and tasty way to help support your dog's immune system and give them relief from food, environmental, and seasonal allergies.
 Look for ingredients like probiotics and colostrum, which promote a healthier digestive tract.
 As science shows, a dog's gut microbiome is directly correlated with overall health.

 Skin Health Supplements

 Adding natural supplements that target skin and coat issues is another great way to enhance your dog's healthy lifestyle.
 Look for ingredients such as flaxseed and fish oil that are rich in Omega fatty acids.
-Research shows these fats improve inflammatory and immune responses in dogs.
+Research shows these fats help support normal inflammatory and immune responses in dogs.

-PetHonesty's SkinHealth chews contain flaxseed, omegas, and probiotics to address the potential causes of your dog’s rash while the Omega Salmon Chews help with dermatitis, skin allergies, hot spots, inflamed and itchy skin, and dull coats.
+PetHonesty's SkinHealth chews contain flaxseed, omegas, and probiotics to help with the causes of your dog’s rash while the Omega Salmon Chews help with dry skin, occasional allergies, hot spots,, and dull coats.